KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 Another disadvantage is that you need to keep an eye on such short names if they rename the method and field names (especially, overridden names in the child classes) because in this case Script# won't care about repetitive names.
-However, it won’t allow duplicated classes.
+However, it won't allow duplicated classes.

 By the way, minification functionality for private and internal methods and fields was already added to the developed version of the